-We promote the good health of children in our care in numerous ways, including a set of procedures when children become ill or have an accident.
-Staff are able to call the School Nurse, if a child is unwell, needs medical attention or has an accident.
-In addition, we have clear guidelines for infectious diseases, medicines and the preparation of food.
+The school promotes the good health of children in our care in numerous ways, including a set of procedures when children become ill or have an accident.
+Staff are able to call the School Nurse if a child is unwell, needs medical attention or has an accident.
+In addition, the school has clear guidelines for infectious diseases, medicines and the preparation of food.